-AGL is delivering two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
-To support AGL’s delivery of the projects, The Australian Renewable Energy Agency (ARENA) has provided $166.7 million in funding and the NSW Government has provided $64.9 million.
+In conjunction with the Australian Renewable Energy Agency (ARENA) and the NSW Government, AGL delivered two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
+ARENA provided $166.7 million in funding and the NSW Government provided $64.9 million.

-On an annual basis, the projects at Nyngan and Broken Hill will produce approximately 360,000 megawatt hours of electricity once operational, which will be sufficient to meet the needs of over 50,000 average NSW homes.
+On an annual basis, the Broken Hill Solar Plant will produce enough electricity to meet the needs of approximately 22,000 average Australian homes.

 Broken Hill has one of the highest levels of solar radiation in NSW, making it an ideal location for a solar power plant.
 The city has a large population with several mines located nearby, meaning there is significant need for electrical power in the region.
-An existing substation is located near the project site, allowing for relatively efficient connection into the electrical grid.
+An existing substation is located near the solar plant, allowing for relatively efficient connection into the electrical grid.

-The project site is located approximately five kilometres southwest of the Broken Hill township, adjacent to Willyama Common.
-The solar plant will occupy approximately 140 hectares of land bounded by the Barrier Highway to the north and the Peterborough-Broken Hill rail line to the south.
-The project site is Crown Land administered by the NSW Department of Primary Industries, Catchment and Lands Division.
+The site is located approximately five kilometres southwest of the Broken Hill township, adjacent to Willyama Common.
+The solar plant occupies approximately 140 hectares of land bounded by the Barrier Highway to the north and the Peterborough-Broken Hill rail line to the south.
+The site is Crown Land administered by the NSW Department of Primary Industries, Catchment and Lands Division.

-AGL will develop, own, and manage the project.
-First Solar will provide AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
+AGL were responsible for the development and management of the project.
+First Solar provided AGL with engineering, procurement and construction (EPC) services and will also maintain the plant for five years after commercial operation starts.
 The electricity produced by the project will be sold under a power purchase agreement to AGL Hydro Partnership, a wholly owned subsidiary of AGL.

-Construction of the Broken Hill Solar Plant will commence around July 2014 and is expected to be completed by the end of November 2015.
+Construction of the Broken Hill Solar Plant started in mid July 2014 and was completed at the end of 2015.

 First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
 This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.

-AGL estimates that up to 150 direct, local construction jobs will be generated in Broken Hill during the approximately 16 month construction period.
-First Solar will source as many of these jobs from the Broken Hill community and surrounding area as possible.
-In addition, First Solar will aim to maximise local and regional content in plant procurement and construction through local sourcing of materials.
+During the construction period, AGL estimates that up to 150 direct, local construction jobs were generated in Broken Hill.
+First Solar were focused on sourcing as many of these jobs from the Broken Hill community and surrounding area as possible.
+In addition, during construction First Solar were able to maximise local and regional content in plant procurement and construction through sourcing local materials.

-The construction of the solar plant will provide training to local workers in solar plant construction, high voltage power system construction, and construction management support and logistics.
-Additionally, plant construction and operation will engage a broad range of participants about solar construction methods, local planning issues and solar plant performance.
-The Broken Hill project, together with AGL’s other solar project at Nyngan, will assist with supply chain development across the state that will benefit the entire solar industry in Australia.
+The construction of the solar plant included providing training to local workers in solar plant construction, high voltage power system construction, and construction management support and logistics.
+Additionally, plant construction and operation involve engaging a broad range of participants about solar construction methods, local planning issues and solar plant performance.

 The Broken Hill Solar Plant is expected to generate approximately 126,000 megawatt hours (MWh) of clean, renewable electricity each year.
 On an annual basis, the project will produce enough electricity to meet the needs of approximately 17,000 average New South Wales homes.

-The project will reduce greenhouse gas (GHG) emissions by over 109,000 tonnes of CO2 equivalent per annum, assuming a rate of 0.87 tonnes per MWh of electricity.
+The solar plant will reduce greenhouse gas (GHG) emissions by over 105,840 tonnes of CO2 equivalent per annum, assuming a rate of 0.84 tonnes per MWh of electricity.
 This is roughly equivalent to removing approximately 29,000 cars from the road.
 Particulate and heavy metal emissions will also be reduced.